VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   this resulted in precarious (re-)entry when the buy-sell ratio fell beneath a threshold, but re-entered profit territory.
 * I will now try base entry/exit on the velocity of the buy-sell ratio.

+### 2021-03-16:
+* Polling Interval: 500ms

+* Entry Algorithm v0.7.0:
+  * Enter: SMA buy-sell ratio exceeds a threshold

+* Entry Algorithm v0.8.0:
+  * Enter: SMA velocity moves consecutively in one direction

+* T-Stop Algorithm v0.13.0
+  * SMA buy-sell ratio velocity past a threshold

+* T-Stop Algorithm v0.14.0
+  * SMA accelerates in the opposite direction of the order

+#### Changelog
+* Entry Algorithm v0.6.0 -> v0.7.0 -> v0.8.0
+* Trailing Stop Algorithm v0.12.2 -> v0.13.0 -> v0.14.0

+#### Performance
+* TSLA (-$8.51):
+  * Win Rate: 36/88 => 0.409091

+#### Remarks
+* At first the math for the buy-sell velocity was wrong.
+* This resulted in a couple of early losses and led me to use the SMA price velocity instead.
+* The entry algorithm signaled entry when the SMA velocity moved consecutively in one direction.
+* It exited when the SMA velocity moved consecutively in the opposite direction
+* This worked pretty well but seemed to miss out on maximal profits.
+* It was also susceptible to strong trend reversals.
+* To adjust for this, I changed the entry algorithm to await more consecutive movement and adjusted the exit algorithm to exit when the price accelerated consecutively in the opposite direction.
+* This performed decently but seems to be exiting prematurely.
+* Perhaps the next thing to try is to exit when the price decelerates on average, not consecutively.